jamesjrnkhata/jamesjrnkhata.github.io/_pages/about.md

   image: "/images/about.jpg"
 ---

-I am an Embedded and Computer Engineer who lives in Leicester, United Kingdom.
+I am an Embedded and Computer Engineer who resides in Leicester, United Kingdom.